ModelFront docs > ModelFront API docs

 Request errors

-400 When the body is malformed or the parameters like sl, tl, engine, model and metadata_id’ are missing, invalid or in an invalid combination
+400 When the body is malformed or the parameters like sl, tl are missing, invalid or in an invalid combination

 401 When the authentication token is missing or invalid